Coevolution of Camouflage: Discussion

 \section{Discussion}

 This simulation model was applied to a variety of background sets to produce prey camouflage patterns suited to those environments.
-Examples from several runs are shown in Figures \ref{fig:teaser}, \ref{fig:time_sequence}, \ref{fig:rock_wall_4x}, and the Supplemental Materials.
+See examples in Figures \ref{fig:teaser}, \ref{fig:time_sequence}, \ref{fig:rock_wall_4x}, other figures in this paper, and TexSyn's blog \citep{reynolds_texsyn_blog_2023}.

 These experiments were run on a 2021 Apple MacBook Pro with an M1 Max chip.
-Typical simulation runs show the predator vision/learn process taking about “600\%” of the processing power (that is, about 6 of 10 cores) and the prey texture render/evolve process taking about 10\% of a core (many steps reuse previously rendered prey).
+Typical simulation runs show the predator vision/learning process taking about ``600\%'' of the processing power (that is, about 6 of 10 cores) and the prey texture render/evolve process taking about 10\% of a core (many steps reuse cached prey renderings).
 The time to complete a single simulation step is about 1 second.
 Typical simulation runs are 12,000 steps so take about 3.5 hours.
 When using the static quality metric to evaluate progress (Figure \ref{fig:sqm_plot}) total simulation run time is about 10 hours.

-A key observation from these experiments is that background sets present varying levels of difficulty.
+A key observation from these experiments is that background sets present varying levels of difficulty (Figure \ref{fig:sqm_plot}).
 For some background sets, a simulated evolution run easily produces effective camouflage.
-Occasionally it is good enough to momentarily fool a human observer: “Wait, where is the third prey?!”
+Occasionally it is good enough to momentarily fool a human observer: ``Wait, where is the third prey?!''
 Sometimes runs fail to produce effective results.
+(That is, none of the results appear well-camouflaged to a human observer, or the average SQM for a run never gets above (say) 0.6.)
 Re-running the simulation with a new random seed will often find a solution.
-This suggests a “hard” background set may have a likelihood of success during a run of say 1/2 or 1/3 while “easy” background have likelihood close to 1.
+This suggests a ``hard'' background set may have a likelihood of success during a run of say 1/2 or 1/3 while ``easy'' background have likelihood close to 1.

+Figure \ref{fig:sqm_variance} shows that these simulations produce camouflage patterns of similar quality for similar runs.
+Keeping all simulation parameters constant, except for the initial random number seed, the plot of Static Quality Metric over time is very similar between the two runs.
+Images of these runs can be seen in the project blog \citep{reynolds_texsyn_blog_2023} entry for March 19, 2023.
+Note that while those runs have similar SQM scores, visually they are quite dissimilar.